ESD6-blockr/blockr-ipfs/README.md

 - Run `docker build -t ipfs .`
   This will tag the image so you can run it later.
 - Run `docker run --name ipfs -p $PORT:4001 -p $PORT:5001 -p $PORT:8080 ipfs`
-  Substitute the `$PORT` variables with the required.
+  Substitute the `$PORT` variables with the ports you wish to open.
 This command will spin up a docker container with all the necessary modifications.

 # Bootstrapping the IPFS node
 The IPFS node will be configured with no bootstrap nodes.
 The final step is to configure     the bootstrap node.
 If you run the command `docker exec -it ipfs ipfs config show` and scroll down, you will see that the 'Bootstrap' value is `null`.
 Now we will add the _ip address_ and the _peer ID_ of the bootstrap node to both the bootstrap and the 'normal' nodes.